kvramanan93/UnsupervisedClustering/README.md

-### Summary of the Project:
+### Updated Summary of the Project:
 1. **Preprocessing**:
-   - Cleaned the data by removing special characters, stopwords, and references to ensure the text data was suitable for embedding.
+   - Cleaned the data by removing special characters, stopwords, and references to ensure consistency and relevance.
-   - Used **NomicBERT Embedded Text v1.5** to generate text embeddings, resulting in a **768-dimensional feature space**, providing a rich semantic representation of the textual data.
+   - Used **NomicBERT Embedded Text v1.5** to generate text embeddings, resulting in a **768-dimensional feature space** that captures the semantic meanings of the documents.

 2. **Dimensionality Reduction**:
-   - Experimented with **UMAP** and **PCA** for reducing the high-dimensional embeddings.
-   - Found that **UMAP** produced better results in terms of preserving the structure of the data, enabling a more meaningful clustering outcome.
+   - Applied **UMAP** and **PCA** to reduce the high-dimensional embeddings, with **UMAP** providing better results in terms of preserving the structure of the data for clustering.
+   - The UMAP-reduced embeddings allowed for a more effective and interpretable clustering outcome compared to PCA.

 3. **Feature Learning**:
-   - Implemented an **encoder-decoder model** to further refine the embeddings post-dimension reduction, ensuring the model learned good features for downstream tasks.
+   - Built an **autoencoder** model to learn a compressed representation of the reduced embeddings, ensuring that the model captured important features even after dimensionality reduction.
-   - This step helped in capturing non-linear relationships and ensuring the reduced embeddings retained key information.
+   - This step helped retain non-linear relationships in the data and improved the subsequent clustering process.

 4. **Clustering**:
-   - Performed **KMeans clustering** on the encoded embeddings.
+   - Used **KMeans clustering** on the encoded embeddings, initialized with **KMeans++** to optimize centroid initialization and convergence speed.
-   - Initialized with **KMeans++** to improve the convergence speed and achieve better centroid initialization.
-   - Through experimentation, determined that **150 clusters** provided the best balance between granularity and clustering quality for the model.
+   - Through experimentation, determined that **150 clusters** provided an optimal balance between capturing meaningful groupings and maintaining a manageable number of clusters.

-5. **Feature Extraction**:
+5. **Keyword Extraction**:
-   - Utilized **TF-IDF vectorizer** to identify the top feature names for each cluster, providing interpretability for each cluster's main topics.
+   - Utilized **KeyBERT** instead of traditional TF-IDF to extract the most relevant keywords for each cluster, taking advantage of **BERT-based embeddings** for more context-aware keyword extraction.
-   - Passed these sets of words through **Google Flan-T5 (small)** for text generation, which produced concise labels or representative terms for each cluster, aiding in understanding the cluster content.
+   - This allowed for a better representation of the key themes in each cluster, as it considered the semantic relationships between words.

+6. **Representative Term Generation**:
+   - Leveraged a **GPT-based model** to generate a single representative term or label for each cluster's top keywords.
+This provided concise labels that summarized the central theme of each cluster.
+   - This approach improved the interpretability of the clusters by generating short, meaningful descriptors based on the extracted keywords.

+7. **Visualization**:
+   - Visualized the clusters using **UMAP** for dimensionality reduction to 2D space, followed by a **scatter plot** colored by cluster labels.
+   - The visualization provided a clear representation of the clustering structure, showing how well-separated the clusters were and highlighting relationships between different text entries.

 ### Major Challenges Faced:
-1. **Balancing Dimensionality Reduction and Feature Loss**:
+1. **Balancing Dimensionality Reduction and Feature Retention**:
-   - Struggled with finding the right balance between reducing dimensionality enough to make clustering efficient while retaining the critical features and structure of the data.
-This required extensive experimentation with **UMAP** and **PCA**.
+   - Finding the right balance between reducing dimensionality and retaining critical features was challenging, requiring experimentation with **UMAP** and **autoencoders** to achieve a suitable representation.

-2. **Finding the Optimal Number of Clusters**:
+2. **Optimizing Cluster Numbers**:
-   - Determining the appropriate number of clusters was challenging, as too few clusters resulted in overlapping topics, while too many led to over-segmentation.
-The **elbow method** and **silhouette score** helped, to settle on **150 clusters**.
+   - Determining the appropriate number of clusters for **KMeans** was non-trivial, as too few clusters resulted in overlapping themes, while too many clusters led to fragmentation.
+This required careful analysis using methods like the **elbow method** and **silhouette scores**.

-3. **Maintaining Feature Quality During Encoding**:
+3. **Maintaining Feature Quality in Encoded Space**:
-   - Ensuring that the **encoder-decoder model** did not lose important information during the compression stage was another challenge.
-Fine-tuning the model and adjusting the size of the encoded representation was key to retaining meaningful features.

-4. **Managing Model Complexity**:
-   - The combined use of **UMAP**, **autoencoders**, and **KMeans** increased the complexity of the pipeline, making it necessary to monitor training times and memory usage, especially during the dimensionality reduction and clustering phases.

-5. **Interpreting Clusters**:
-   - After clustering, interpreting the results in a way that provided meaningful insights required iterative adjustments of the **TF-IDF vectorizer** parameters to ensure the top words accurately represented each cluster's theme.
+   - Ensuring that the **autoencoder** retained key features during the encoding and decoding process required fine-tuning the architecture and parameters to prevent loss of important information.

-6. **Generating Accurate Summaries**:
+4. **Generating Accurate and Concise Summaries**:
-   - Using **Google Flan-T5** for generating concise terms for each cluster involved tuning the prompts to ensure that the generated output was focused and accurate.
-Achieving consistent and meaningful summaries required multiple iterations of prompt adjustments.
+   - Using **GPT** to generate representative terms for each cluster involved refining prompts and adjusting parameters like **temperature** and **max tokens** to ensure that the outputs were focused and consistent across clusters.

+5. **Keyword Extraction Complexity**:
+   - Transitioning from **TF-IDF** to **KeyBERT** introduced additional complexities in managing large sets of documents and ensuring that the extracted keywords truly represented each cluster's essence.

+6. **Resource Management**:
+   - The combination of models (UMAP, autoencoders, GPT-based models) required careful **resource management** to handle the computational load, particularly during dimensionality reduction and clustering phases.

-### Additional Details:
+### Additional Insights:
-- **Resource Management**: Managing computational resources efficiently was critical, especially given the multiple models used (UMAP, autoencoders, clustering) and the high-dimensional nature of the embeddings.
-- **Iteration and Evaluation**: The project involved a cycle of **iteration and evaluation** at each stage—evaluating different dimensionality reduction techniques, clustering strategies, and methods for summarizing clusters, which was essential for refining the overall approach.
+- **Iterative Process**: The project involved an iterative cycle of **model evaluation, adjustment, and re-evaluation** to improve both clustering quality and keyword extraction.
+- **Focus on Interpretability**: The use of **GPT-generated terms** and **KeyBERT-based keywords** significantly enhanced the interpretability of each cluster, allowing for a clearer understanding of the themes present in the data.
+- **Practical Applications**: The refined clustering approach and keyword extraction can be applied to **chatbots**, **recommendation systems**, and **topic modeling**, where understanding the core themes of large text datasets is crucial.